 Where?
 Draws take place in Paris but since you can buy the EuroMillions tickets from home, you can also easily check the results and see if you’re the lucky winner from home.
 Just navigate to our EuroMillions results page or click here to see the latest results.

-From February 1, 2020 the games prize structure will be changed to add a larger percentage of sales to the jackpot prize tiers.
-This change will make the jackpots grow even more quickly than they currently do which means, bigger prizes to be won more quickly.
+On February 1, 2020 the games prize structure was changed to add a larger percentage of sales to the jackpot prize tiers.
+This change made the jackpots grow even more quickly which means, bigger prizes to be won more quickly.

-The change also means that more money will be put in the EuroMillions reserve fund so there will be special promotions 3 times a year instead of 2 with a minimum jackpot of €100 million.
-Of course, it wouldn’t be possible to make these changes without also increasing the maximum jackpot, so the maximum jackpot will be upped from €190 million to a whopping €200 million.
-The rollover rule will be applied to the new capped jackpot amount.
+The change also meant that more money were put in the EuroMillions reserve fund so there are special promotions 3 times a year instead of 2 with a minimum jackpot of €100 million.
+Of course, it wouldn’t be possible to make these changes without also increasing the maximum jackpot, so the maximum jackpot was upped from €190 million to a whopping €200 million.
+The rollover rule applied to the new capped jackpot amount.